nodemcu/nodemcu-firmware/docs/modules/ble.md

 This initializes the Bluetooth stack and starts advertising according to the data in the configuration table.
 See below for a detailed description of this table.

-At the present time, you can only call the `init` function once.
-There is some problem in the underlying implementation of the BLE stack that prevents a `init`, `shutdown`, `init` sequence from working.

 #### Syntax
 `ble.init(ble_config)`